angristan/palette/doc/blog/README.md

 ![](https://stanford.edu/~cpiech/cs221/img/kmeansViz.png)

-*A sequential visualisation of k-means*
+*A sequential visualization of k-means*

 K-Means has the advantage that it’s pretty fast, as all we’re really doing is computing the distances between points and group centers; very few computations!
 It thus has a linear complexity O(n).